Case Study: Design to Address Racial Biases & Excessive Use of Force in Law Enforcement

 3. Social Media

 A police department that we interviewed created an online presence through social media.
-From there, they are contacted by and are contacting professional people like policymakers and activists for collaboration and connection.
-Oftentimes activists would offer to help out this department in, for example, understanding LGBTQ+ people.
+From there, they are contacted by and are contacting professional policymakers and activists for collaboration and connection.

 Design Iterations

-1. Words have different connotations for different professions
+💡 Words have different associations for user groups

-Police Officers have a very negative connotation that they associate with the word “confession”.
-To iterate, we got rid of the function “Confession Board” altogether.
+To iterate, we got rid of the function 'Confession Board' altogether.
 This feature adds noise to our main project mission.

-After iteration, the "Community Posts" feature was replaced with the "search bar" and "meeting & people recommendation" feature.
+After iteration, the "Community Posts" feature was replaced with the "search bar" and "meeting & people recommendation" features.
+Which refocuses the site on its key feature and results in a clearer task flow diagram.

 Officer Validations